ste-t/cow-weather/README.md

 # Note

-In all the images you can see me using the `meteo` command, which is the Italian for `weather`.
+In all the images, you can see me using the `meteo` command, which is the Italian for `weather`.
-If you want a custom name too, just replace `weather` with it.
+If you want a custom name too, just replace `weather` (at the start of the script) with it.

 # Location